Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 - Call the `setRequestHeader` method after `open` and before `send`.
 - If no `Accept` header has been set, an `Accept` header with the `*/*` value is automatically added.
-- For security reasons, some headers can cannot be set from JavaScript and are controled only by the browser, these headers are from the [forbidden header names](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) and [forbidden response header](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_response_header_name) names.
+- For security reasons, some headers can not be set from JavaScript and controlled only by the browser.
+These headers are from the [forbidden header names](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) and [forbidden response header](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_response_header_name) names.

 ```js
 const request = new window.XMLHttpRequest()